GeminiDRSoftware/DRAGONS/geminidr/doc/tutorials/GMOSLS-DRTutorial/ex2_gmosls_large_dither_cmdline.rst

 to enlarge).
 You simply hover over the unwanted peak and press D. Furthermore, we have selected sigma-clipping while tracing the apertures (right plot; click to enlarge).
 Notice that there is an additional tab for Aperture 2 in the upper part of the right plot.

+.. todo:: The trace screenshot appears to be missing.

 .. image:: _graphics/LS_ldred_findAp_sci.png
    :width: 325